 EMA launches an on-line resource, the Environmental Production Guide, featuring environmentally friendly information and product alternatives for film and video production.

 EMA hosts a briefing on The State of the Environment, moderated by Robert F. Kennedy, Jr., who describes the “Contract with America” as a “stealth attack” on current environmental safeguards, and urges the audience to use the power of television to help Americans understand the connection between protecting the environment and protecting their health.

 EMA combines forces with NRDC to help protect rainforests in British Columbia.

-EMA sponsors a special screening of HBO’s powerful environmental documentary Earth and the American Dream in Washington, DC with a delegation of actors lending their support, and arranges a briefing with President Bill Clinton, Vice President Al Gore, congressional members, environmental leaders, and other top environmental officials, to discuss environmental issues facing the administration.
+EMA sponsors a special screening of HBO’s powerful environmental documentary, Earth and the American Dream, in Washington, DC, with a delegation of actors lending their support.
+EMA also arranges a briefing with President Bill Clinton, Vice President Al Gore, congressional members, environmental leaders, and other top environmental officials, to discuss environmental issues facing the administration.

-EMA launches an initiative to encourage the messaging of on-screen recycling.
+EMA launches an initiative to encourage the message of on-screen recycling.